FAQs

 Q: Will my insurance pay for your services?

-A: Unfortunately, nutritionists are not typically covered by insurance.
-To make my services accessible to folks who can’t afford to pay the full cost of one-on-one consultations, I offer sliding scale rates, payment plans, and lower-cost services; please inquire by booking a free 20-minute discovery call.
+A: Unfortunately, nutrition professionals are not covered by insurance.
+To make my services accessible to folks who can’t afford to pay the full cost of one-on-one consultations, I offer sliding scale rates, payment plans, and lower-cost services; please book a free 30-minute discovery call. to discuss this further.

 Q: Will you work alongside my doctor?

-A: I am happy to liaise with your doctor about your nutrition & lifestyle program.
-If you would like me to connect with your medical team, please complete and sign this release form and return it to me at the start of our coaching relationship.
+A: I am happy to work with your medical team.
+If you would like me to connect with them, please complete and sign this release form and return it to me before our first session.